2021 Consumer Confidence Report

 Water is drawn from two brackish aquifers: the Tampa Limestone and the Upper Suwannee.
 The brackish water is supplied to the Reverse Osmosis Water Treatment Plant by 11 wells located in the city.
 The Drinking water is produced by pumping the brackish water through special filtering membranes primarily removing salts.
 The water is then processed through a degasification system to remove hydrogen sulfide, pH stabilized, and disinfected before delivery to the Oldsmar residents and businesses.
-The City maintains an emergency connection with Pinellas County Water System in case of an emergency.
+The City maintains a standby connection with Pinellas County Water System in case of an emergency.

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 In order to ensure that tap water is safe to drink, the EPA prescribes regulations, which limit the amount of certain contaminants in water provided by public water systems.

 Contaminants that may be present in source water include:

 - Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.

 - Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.

 - Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.